 Banbury Park Estate

-2014-2017: 350 homes are built at Banbury Park on the former Kimberly Works and Billet Works, 3.3 hectares of industrial warehouses and factories dating from the early 20th Century.
+2014-2017: 350 homes were built at Banbury Park on the former Kimberly Works and Billet Works, 3.3 hectares of industrial warehouses and factories dating from the early 20th Century.
 The site is diagonally adjacent to Cheney Row Park and links via a path at the front of the BMX track.

 2023: The London Boroughs of Enfield and Waltham Forest published their combined Vision for Banbury Reservoir Area.
 In Enfield, the Meridian Water development seeks to deliver up to 10,000 new homes over the next 25 years, whilst in Waltham Forest, the North Circular Strategic Location is an important area for redevelopment.

-The Vision reimagines the role of Banbury Reservoir and the surrounding areas as a place at the very heart of this new neighbourhood, connecting trade and residential cores in a holistic and integrated approach towards urban growth.
+The proposal reimagines the role of Banbury Reservoir and the surrounding areas as a place at the very heart of this new neighbourhood, connecting nature, trade and residential cores in a holistic and integrated approach towards urban growth.
 Cheney Row Park and Folly Lane are an integral part of this vision.